aalex/purity/README.txt

 Install Pure Data and other tools::

-  sudo apt-get install python-setuptools puredata subversion python-twisted
+  sudo apt-get install python-setuptools puredata mercurial python-twisted

 Install Purity and start the example in a terminal window::